 The "Don'ts" That a Traveling Nurse Should Avoid

 Don’t take comments and short tempers personally.
 It’s hard to imagine another work environment more stressful than a hospital.
-If another nurse or doctor forgets your name, speaks in a brusque manner or says something rude, keep in mind the pressure they’re under.
-Try not to take in personally, because, odds are, it wasn’t personal at all.
+If another nurse or doctor forgets your name, speaks in a brusque manner, or says something rude, keep in mind the pressure they’re under.
+Try not to take it personally, because, odds are, it wasn’t personal at all.

 Don’t discuss your travel nurse salary.
 While some permanent nurses may be curious, it’s always best to keep your salary to yourself.
 When all else fails, you can always refer curious colleagues to the American Mobile website.
 You never know, they might decide to join you in your travels!